 The tariffs “will increase solar electricity prices in the U.S. precisely at the moment solar power is becoming competitive with fossil fuel generated electricity,” Shah said in a statement.
 “This new artificial tax will undermine the success of the U.S. solar industry.”

-Protecting U.S. panel makers may not be the best way to promote renewable energy in the U.S., according to Tom Gutierrez, chief executive officer of GT Advanced Technologies Inc. (GTAT), a Merrimack, New Hampshire-based supplier of solar manufacturing gear.
+Protecting U.S. panel makers may not be the best way to promote renewable energy in the U.S., according to Tom Gutierrez, chief executive officer of GT Advanced Technologies Inc. (GTAT:US), a Merrimack, New Hampshire-based supplier of solar manufacturing gear.

 “The war we are fighting is a technology way,” Gutierrez said in an interview.
 “If we get stuck protecting low level assembly jobs, we lose on the future.”